+BCO 7

-- Undertake a stock characterisation and CPUE analysis for BCO 7. - Consider developing reference points from BCO 7 surveys once the time series are sufficiently long. - Record width of blue cod habitat at each station within the BCO 7 potting surveys and explore the implications of scaling biomass to strata area rather than strata length.
+- Consider developing biomass reference points from BCO 7 surveys. - Record width of blue cod habitat at each station within the BCO 7 potting surveys and explore the implications of scaling biomass to strata area rather than strata length. - Consider expanding the survey area to include all of Stephens Island.